runekaagaard/php-chano/docs/functions.rst

 Truncates a string if it is longer than the specified number of characters.
-Truncated strings will end with an ellipsis, which defaults to ("...") but can be set with the second argument.
+Truncated strings will end with an ellipsis, which defaults to ("...") but can be set by the second argument.

 For example::